Hong Kong: Dominance

 There is no economic efficiency defence available for the contravention of the Second Conduct Rule, although such defence is available in relation to the First Conduct Rule, which prohibits anti-competitive agreements between undertakings.

 An undertaking may make an application to the Commission for a determination as to the applicability of the exclusions or exemptions outlined above to particular conduct.
-The Commission is not required to consider hypothetical questions or conduct, but may, by way of such a determination provide guidance as to the applicability of the relevant exclusion or exemption.
-If the Commission determines that the particular conduct is excluded or exempt from the Second Conduct Rule, the undertaking, to the extent that it is engaging in that conduct, will be immune from the application of the CO.
-The Commission must publicly consult before making such a determination, and may attach any limitations or conditions to its determination.
-Determinations of the Commission of this type may be reviewed by the Tribunal (see ‘Regulatory Framework: Appeals’, below).
+The Commission is not required to consider hypothetical questions or conduct, but may by way of such a determination provide guidance as to the applicability of the relevant exclusion or exemption.
+If the Commission determines that the particular conduct is excluded or exempt from the Second Conduct Rule, the relevant conduct will not fall within the scope of the Second Conduct Rule.
+The Commission must publicly consult before making such a determination and may attach any limitations or conditions to its determination.
+Determinations of the Commission of this type may be reviewed by the Competition Tribunal (the Tribunal).

 The CA has the power to investigate a licensee for a suspected infringement of the TO or the BO.
 An investigation may arise from a complaint, a reference to the CA by another authority or body or of the CA’s own initiative.